ExcitingTheory/amplify-ds-test/STEPS.md

 Attempt to delete said todos from webpage

-See Reworked index and todo pages:
+See Reworked index and todo pages in this repo:

 ```bash
 amplify-ds-test/src/pages/index.tsx